keleven-uk/pyWeatherApps/README.md

-                    pyDataXBuild   - scans a number of excel files and merges into one file. pyDataXeport   - scans the main file and finds the highs and lows. pyDataSQLBuild - scans a number of excel files and merges into one SQLite3 database.
+                    pyDataXBuild   - scans a number of excel files and merges into one file. pyDataXeport   - scans the main file and finds the highs and lows. pyDataSQLBuild - scans a number of excel files and merges into one SQLite3 database. pyDataSQLeport - scans the main SQL file and finds the highs and lows.

 usage: main.py [-h] [-l] [-v] [-e] [-b] [-r] [-c] [-V]